My Previous Sites

 The Desire for a Blog and the Move Away from Medium

 I’ve always dabbled with the idea of writing a blog.
 I had a WordPress blog site once and acually liked it (until I accidentally nuked the cloud instance from orbit and had no backups😬).
 I tried building a blog in my old Django site, but absolutely loathed the interface, even after vamping it up with TinyMCE.
 I started a Medium blog and even published a post through my employeer HomeAway.
 However, I recently learned that Medium is starting a membership program where you will have to pay to get full access to the site.
-As someone who founded UnlockedEdu(see my projects section) and doesn’t believe that knowledge should be hidden behind a pay wall, this pissed me off.
-I had been putting off updating my website and moving forward, but I do believe the Medium situation was the straw that broke the camels back.
+As someone who founded UnlockedEdu(see my projects section) and doesn’t believe that knowledge should be hidden behind a pay wall, this just didn’t sit right with me.
+I had been putting off updating my website and moving forward, but I do believe the Medium situation was the straw that broke the camel’s back.
 I will still have to publish there due to work (when I write public blogs) but I will write a post with a link to the blog.
 I don’t think I can republish it under this site since it is technically the property of my company (No animosity in this statement at all, I love my job and my company.
 It’s just how it is).

 The New Site